dsfuzz/mallory/README.md

 under test.

 ## Citing Mallory
 Mallory has been accepted for publication at the 30th ACM Conference on Computer and Communications Security (CCS 2023).
+The paper is also available on [arXiv](https://arxiv.org/pdf/2305.02601.pdf).
+If you use this code in your scientific work, please cite the paper as follows:
 ```
 @inproceedings{mallory,
 author={Ruijie Meng, George P{\^i}rlea, Abhik Roychoudhury and Ilya Sergey},